Types of Financial Aid

 The Federal Direct Parent (PLUS) Loan is an educational loan for parents of dependent undergraduate students enrolled at least half time.
 Financial need is not a requirement, but good credit is required.
 Loan eligibility is based on the Cost of Attendance minus other aid received.

-Federal Parent (PLUS) Loan interest rates are variable.
+Federal Direct Parent (PLUS) Loan interest rates are variable.
 The interest rate is tied to the rate for 91 day Treasury bills plus 3.1%.
-A loan fee of 3% is deducted from each delivery of loan proceeds.
+A loan fee is deducted from each delivery of loan proceeds.

 The first payment is due 60 days after the loan is disbursed.